- Dhaka Medical College, Bangladesh

 - Infectious Disease - MCP–Hahnemann University, Philadelphia, PA

-As Chief of Infectious Diseases, Dr. Mashiul Chowdhury knows how important it is to keep patients safe from infections during cancer treatment.
-And he knows that the only way to do his job is to take his time with each patient, in keeping with the Cancer Treatment Centers of America (CTCA) approach.
+As Chief of the Division of Infectious Disease in the Department of Medicine at Cancer Treatment Centers of America® (CTCA), Dr. Mashiul Chowdhury knows how important it is to keep patients safe from infections during cancer treatment.
+And he knows that the only way to do his job is to take his time with each patient, in keeping with the CTCA® approach.
 “CTCA is a community where everyone is connected, and where the comfort of patients is the priority,” says Dr. Chowdhury.

 Dr. Chowdhury earned his medical degree at Dhaka Medical College, in Bangladesh.
 He was then a postdoctoral research fellow studying biochemistry at Thomas Jefferson University in Philadelphia.
 In 1994, Dr. Chowdhury became a medical resident and the chief medical resident at Mercy Catholic Medical Center, in Darby, Pennsylvania.
 In 1988, he began a fellowship in infectious diseases at MCP–Hahnemann University, in Philadelphia.